BlueChilli/ChilliSource.Front/README.md

 4 things to note here.

-1. The `routes()` method returns an object that [react-router-config](https://github.com/ReactTraining/react-router/tree/master/packages/react-router-config) understands. `chilliFront` will consolidate declared routes across all declared modules.
+1. The `routes()` method returns an object that [react-router-config](https://github.com/ReactTraining/react-router/tree/master/packages/react-router-config) understands. `chillifront` will consolidate declared routes across all declared modules.
 2. The entry point receives the `routes` prop, which you should place inside the `Switch` component.
 3. Routes are evaluated in the order that you declare your modules.
 4. The `enhancer` function is important.
 This is explained in another section.